-Extended BaseXIO data format
+Extended BaseXIO-Data format

-Sometimes it is usefull to store the level of additional external static signals together with a recording, such as e.g. control inputs of an external input multiplexer or settings of an external.
+Sometimes it is useful to store the level of additional external static signals together with a recording, such as e.g. control inputs of an external input multiplexer or settings of an external.
 When programming a special flag the upper byte of every 64 bit timestamp value is not (as in standard data mode) filled up with leading zeros, but with the values of the BaseXIO digital inputs.
 The following table shows the resulting 64 bit timestamps.

-Timestamp Mode 8 th byte 7 th byte 6 th byte 5 th byte 4 th byte 3 rd byte 2 nd byte 1 st byte Standard / StartReset XIO7XIO0 56 bit wide Timestamp Refclock mode XIO7XIO0 24 bit wide Refclo ck edge counter (se conds counter) 32bit wide sample e counter
+Timestamp Mode 8 th byte 7 th byte 6 th byte 5 th byte 4 th byte 3 rd byte 2 nd byte 1 st byte Standard / StartReset XIO7XIO0 56 bit wide Times 56 bit wide Timestamp Refclock mode XIO7XIO0 24 bit wide Refclo ck edge counter (se conds counter) 32bit wide sample e counter

-This special sampling option requires the option BaseXIO to be installed.
-All enhanced timestamps are not longer integer 64 values.
-Before using these stamps for calculations (such as difference between two stamps) one has to mask out the leading byte of the stamps first.
+The BaseXIO-Data sampling option requires the option BaseXIO to be installed.
+All enhanced timestamps are no longer sign extended integer 64 values so that before using these stamps for calculations (such as calculating the difference between two stamps) one has to mask out the leading byte of the stamps first.